codingiscool121/Cyber-Secuity-Organization/README.md

     * Things you have to know to play the game:

+    * Ignore the second instruction at the beginning.

     * 1) Use the left, right, up and down arrow keys to move around the map.